 ImportantIf you are setting up the Log Database for use in a multi-language environment, refer to the Framework Database Connectivity Reference Guide for additional information.

 - A DBMS is installed, and a blank database has been created.

 - Message Server is installed and running.

 - In your DBMS interface, go to the directory in which Message Server is installed and open the scripts folder.

 - Open the folder that matches your database type.

-- Load and execute the script that corresponds to your DBMS, as provided in the following table.
+- Load and execute the scripts that correspond to your DBMS, as provided in the following table.

-DBMS Script Name Multi-language Script Name a DB2 init_db2.sql init_multilang_db2.sql Microsoft SQL init_mssql.sql init_multilang_mssql.sql b Oracle init_oracle.sql init_multilang_oracle.sql PostgreSQL init_postgre.sql Not required Notes:
+Initialization Script Multi-language Initialization Script a DB2 drop_tables_db2.sql init_db2.sql init_multilang_db2.sql Microsoft SQL drop_tables_mssql.sql init_mssql.sql init_multilang_mssql.sql b Oracle drop_tables_oracle.sql init_oracle.sql init_multilang_oracle.sql PostgreSQL drop_tables_postgre.sql init_postgre.sql Not required Notes: